 - Screw the Rules, I'm Doing What's Right!: Really, this is what Jimbei is all about:

 - In full defiance to Fishman Island's laws, Jimbei gives blood to Luffy.
 He lampshades it himself while stepping forward, reasoning that since he is a pirate he shouldn't really be expected to follow the rules anyways.

-- He refused to answer the World Government's call to fight Whitebeard because his homeland owed a debt to Whitebeard, which lead to him being arrested and sent to Impel Down.
-But by doing so, he befriended Luffy and defected to help Luffy and Whitebeard in rescuing Ace from his execution.
+- He refused to answer the World Government's call to fight Whitebeard because his homeland owed a debt to Whitebeard, which leads to him being arrested and sent to Impel Down.
+But by doing so, he befriends Luffy and defects to help Luffy and Whitebeard in rescuing Ace from his execution.